douglascraigschmidt/LiveLessons/Reactor/README.md

         a Flux of available flights.
 Another three algorithms use Java Streams features to perform the same computations.

+. ex2 - This program applies Project Reactor features to check the
+        primality of randomly generate Integer objects via a publisher and a subscriber that (conditionally) run in different threads/schedulers.

 . ex3 - This program applies Project Reactor features to implement
         various types of backpressure strategies (e.g., ignore, buffer, error, latest, drop, and push/pull) between a